tayapro/wizy/README.md

 ### As a **user**

 - I want to easily understand the primary objective of the website.
+- I want to see something personal, like my name or initials.
 - I want to view a tutorial or instructions, so that I understand how to play the game.
 - I want to select the difficulty level of the game, so that I can choose how challenging the game will be.
 - I want to see animations when I guess a letter correctly or incorrectly, so that the game feels more interactive and engaging.
-- want to see a win or lose animation, images, message at the end of the game, so that I know the outcome.
+- I want to see a win or lose animation, images, message at the end of the game, so that I know the outcome.
 - I want to view a leaderboard of top scores, so that I can compare my performance with others.
 - I want to easily navigate the website.
 - I want to make sure I don't get lost on this website.